Lydia Manley Henry: Medical career

 Henry had further experience working as a house officer in Sheffield Royal Infirmary and the Sheffield Royal Hospital.
 During the World War I, it became easier for women doctors to find posts in teaching hospitals, as many male doctors were serving in the armed forces.
 Her experience included working in the Sheffield Royal Infirmary women's clinic for venereal diseases, the first woman doctor to do so.

 The day after finishing as a house officer and becoming fully qualified to practise medicine, Henry enlisted in the Scottish Women's Hospitals for Foreign Service (SWH), working in the hospital set up in Royaumont Abbey, north-east of Paris.
 She arrived in July 1917 and was the youngest doctor on the staff.
 There, as an assistant surgeon, she had charge of the Blanche de Castille ward.
 She later served at the associated SWH hospital at Villers-Cotterêts, which treated French rather than British soldiers.
 After the war the French government awarded her the Croix de Guerre.

 After the war, Henry worked on her MD thesis, which was on gangrene, based on her experiences with the condition at Royaumont.
 With this thesis, in 1920 she graduated from the University of Sheffield with the degree of MD, the first woman to do so.
 Appointment as assistant medical officer of health for Blackburn, Lancashire, followed.
 Her success in this post led to her appointment as head of the Social Services Department at the King's College for Women of the University of London, and she went on to become a member of its Senate.

 Henry emigrated to Canada in 1925 and married, becoming Mrs J. Stewart Henry.
 She stopped practising as a physician.
 During World War II, she provided clothing for the minesweeper crews and Free French sailors operating out of north-east Scotland.

-In 1978, the University of Edinburgh medical school awarded her the degree of DSc, on the occasion of its 150th anniversary.
+In 1978, the University of Sheffield medical school awarded her the degree of DSc, on the occasion of its 150th anniversary.